Tim Scott: 2014

-Scott ran to serve the final two years of DeMint's term and won.
+Scott ran to serve the final two years of DeMint's term and won, defeating Democratic nominee Joyce Dickerson.
 In January 2014, he signed an amicus brief in support of Senator Ron Johnson's legal challenge to the U.S. Office of Personnel Management's Affordable Care Act ruling.

 2016

-Scott was reelected to a full term in office.
+Scott was reelected to a full term, defeating Democratic nominee Thomas Dixon.
 He was endorsed by the Club for Growth.

 In July 2018, Scott and senator Cory Booker and then-senator Kamala Harris introduced a bipartisan bill to make lynching a federal hate crime.

 In February 2019, Scott was one of 16 senators to vote against legislation preventing a partial government shutdown and containing $1.375 billion for barriers along the U.S.–Mexico border that included 55 miles of fencing.

 In April 2021, Scott delivered the Republican response to President Joe Biden's Joint Address to Congress.

 On May 28, 2021, Scott voted against creating an independent commission to investigate the 2021 U.S. Capitol attack.